 - Forecast likely changes and challenges to any or all of the above

 - Ensure we're equipped to continue to deliver on national and international equality aims and local policy drivers

-We also refer to guidance for public sector organisations, found on the Equality and Human Rights Commission website, together with national research and examples of good practice in policy development and service delivery.
+We also refer to guidance for public sector organisations, found on the Equality and Human Rights Commission website, together with national research and examples of good practice in policy development and service delivery, and emerging .

 Advice and support for individuals can be found on the Equality Advisory and Support Service website.
 This is the national helpline that sets out to advise individuals on issues relating to equality and human rights.

-Equal opportunities form a core element of good policy making concerning healthy, resilient and prosperous communities.
-This partly recognises that greater economic activity by all groups in society contributes to and boosts the local economy, as well as aiding individual prosperity and wellbeing.
+Equal opportunities form a core element of good policy making around communities and the places in which they live and work.
+This is partly in recognition that greater economic activity by all groups in society contributes to and boosts the local economy as well as aiding individual prosperity and physical and mental wellbeing.
 A society in which everyone feels valued, and where their skills and talents are used to the full, is a productive and resourceful society.
-It's also about social inclusion.
+It is also about social inclusion.
 A society in which everyone feels they have a part to play, and in which people respect the views of other people, is a resilient and caring society.